igneus/gly/README.md

 ## Syntax - Short Description

 Score begins with a `\score` keyword.
-Header fields follow.
+Zero or more header fields follow.
 The header syntax is very similar to gabc, except for semicolon at the end (omitted in gly) and the fact that only one-line values are supported.
 Unlike in gabc, there is no delimiter signaling end of the header.